py5coding/py5book/content/install.md

 conda env create -n py5coding -f http://py5coding.org/files/install/py5_environment.yml
 ```

-Feel free to replace `py5coding` with your prefered name for the
+Feel free to replace `py5coding` with your preferred name for the
 Anaconda environment.

 If you don't like using the command line you can also download